Sally Mann: Later career

 Mann's tenth book, Remembered Light: Cy Twombly in Lexington was published in 2016.
-It is an insider's photographic view of Cy Twombly's studio in Lexington.
+It is an insider's photographic view of Twombly's studio in Lexington.
 It was published concurrently with an exhibit of color and black-and-white photographs at the Gagosian Gallery.
-It shows the overflow of Twombly's general modus operandi: the leftovers, smears, and stains, or, as Simon Schama said in his essay at the start of the book, "an absence turned into a presence".
+It shows the overflow of Twombly's general modus operandi: the leftovers, smears, and stains, or as critic Simon Schama said in his essay at the start of the book, "an absence turned into a presence".

-Mann's eleventh book, Sally Mann: A Thousand Crossings, authored by Sarah Greenough and Sarah Kennel, is a large (320 pages) compendium of works spanning 40 years, with 230 photographs by Mann.
-It served as a catalog for an exhibit at the National Gallery of Art entitled Sally Mann: A Thousand Crossings which opened March 4, 2018 and was the first major survey of the artist's work to travel internationally.
+Mann's eleventh book, Sally Mann: A Thousand Crossings, written by Sarah Greenough and Sarah Kennel, is a large (320 pages) compendium of works spanning 40 years, with 230 photographs by Mann.
+It served as a catalog for an exhibit at the National Gallery of Art entitled Sally Mann: A Thousand Crossings, which opened March 4, 2018.
+This was the first major survey of the artist's work to travel internationally.

-In her recent projects, Mann has started exploring the issues of race and legacy of slavery that were a central theme of her memoir Hold Still.
+In her recent projects, Mann has started exploring the issues of race and the legacy of slavery that were a central theme of her memoir Hold Still.
 They include a series of portraits of black men, all made during one-hour sessions in the studio with models not previously known to her.
-Mann was inspired by Bill T. Jones' use of the Walt Whitman 1856 poem "Poem of the Body" in his art, and Mann "borrowed the idea, using the poem as a template for [her] own exploration".
-Several pictures from this body of work were highlighted in Aperture Foundation magazine in the summer of 2016. and they also appeared in A Thousand Crossings.
-This book and exhibit also introduced a series of photographs of African American historic churches photographed on expired film, and a series of tintype photographs of a swamp that served as refuge for escaped slaves.
-Some critics see in Mann's work a deep working through of the legacy of white violence in the South, while others have voiced concern that Mann's work at times repeats rather than critiques tropes of white domination and violence in the American southeast.
+Mann was inspired by Bill T. Jones's use of the Walt Whitman 1856 poem "Poem of the Body" in his art.
+She "borrowed the idea, using the poem as a template for [her] own exploration".
+Several pictures from this body of work were highlighted in Aperture Foundation magazine in the summer of 2016, and they also appeared in A Thousand Crossings.

+The Crossings book and exhibit introduced a series of photographs of African-American historic churches photographed on expired film.
+Mann also published a series of tintype photographs of a swamp that had served as a refuge for escaped slaves.
+Some critics believe that she is working deeply through of the legacy of white violence in the South, while others have voiced concern that Mann's work at times repeats rather than critiques tropes of white domination and violence in the region.

+Diaries of Home

+In 2024, a group exhibition at the Modern Art Museum of Fort Worth, Diaries of Home, raised controversy from local elected officials.
+The exhibition "features works by women and nonbinary artists, who explore the multilayered concepts of family, community, and home.”
+Mann's work focuses on family portraits, which include images of her children in the nude.
+While the museum described this as “intimate and compelling,” locals have complained of “child pornography” to the Dallas Express.
+Efforts to remove Mann's "Immediate Family" series from museum was led by the Danbury Institute, a conservative christian advocacy group.

+Supporters of the exhibit have argued that this outcry "reflects a broader escalating trend of censorship targeting artists and institutions whose work challenges societal norms or explores sensitive topics."